 There are some genes that may act as tumor suppressors, and the lack or deletion of these genes may make people more susceptible to tumors.
 For example, patients with Nf2 are, unfortunately, more likely to develop meningiomas because they have inherited a gene which has the potential to cause normal cells to become cancerous.

-The age of the patient at the time the tumor is removed influences outcome.
-Younger patients tend to do better after surgery than older patients do do.
-However, older patients in otherwise good health should not assume that their chances of a good outcome are diminished.
+The age of the patient influences outcome.
+Younger patients tend to do better after surgery than older patients do.
+However, older patients in otherwise good health should not assume that their chances of a positive outcome are diminished.

 Tumor location and accessibility

-People with tumors that invade the brain tend to do more poorly than patients with tumors that do not invade.
-Similarly, people with tumors on the outer surface of the brain (convexity) tend to better than those with tumors that are difficult to access, like those on the undersurface of the brain, in regions adjacent to important structures like those needed for breathing or movement, or near large blood vessels.
+Patients with tumors that invade the brain tend to have a less positive outcome than patients with tumors that that have not invaded the brain.
+Similarly, people with tumors on the outer surface of the brain (convexity) tend to fair better than those with tumors that are difficult to access, like those on the undersurface of the brain, in regions adjacent to important brain structures.
 Incomplete removal of the tumor, which is usually due to limitations caused by the location of the tumor, is associated with a higher chance of tumor recurrence.
 Residual tumor cells are a potential source of new tumor growth.

 Extent of removal

 Survival estimates show a marked difference when grouped by type.
-Benign meningiomas have the highest survival rate, followed by atypical meningiomas and then malignant.
+Benign meningiomas have the highest survival rate, followed by atypical meningiomas and then malignant meningiomas.

 Brain invasion indicates an increased chance of recurrence.
 Brain-invasive benign meningiomas act like atypical meningiomas overall.